ShadowOfNight/Rock-Raiders-Reloaded/README.md

 - New voiceovers.
 - Properly sorting shared textures and models.
 - Reactivating cut content from the original game.
-- Upgrading the existing game models.
+- Upgrading the existing game models that will be kept.

 Credits
 --------------

 Axel (aka Eaol):

-- High quality Ice, Lava, and Rock biome remakes.
+- HD Ice, Lava, and Rock biome remakes.
 - Gold, Ice Rock, Pyrite, and Sand biomes.
 - Pyrite Monster.
-- New sound effects.

 Cirevam:
 - High-polygon sonic blaster model.
 - High-polygon energy crystal model.
+- For providing several animations needed for Geo-Dome upgrade.

 Jessietail:
+- For advice, help, ideas, and many contributions to this project.
 - High-polygon teal building stud model.

-Yourself
-- New sound effects.
+**Sounds Sources**

 Changelog
 --------------